Native Agriculture with Sustainable Insights Project (NASI)

 Organic farming and village education in Orissa, India

-Direct, small-scale people-to-people disaster assistance sought
+Direct, small-scale people-to-people disaster assistance

 Appeal started 22nd October 2013, closed in January 2014.

 Here is a report from Satyabrata Misra, sent on 30th June 2014, about what has happened as a result of this appeal.

 Namaskar.
 Hope you are fine and doing well.

 It’s already a long time now that I am not in touch with you.
 The only reason was that we were too much busy in fixing the things around here.
 In fact it was your help that set fire to our dampened spirit.
 It added fresh energy and enthusiasm in us to work vigorously to lift ourselves up from the wreckage.

 Together with some village friends, girl students of the local girl school and few hired labourers we worked ten hours a day both inside and outside in the village for nearly two months in order to bring the things into order.